- Why Generic RFPs Fail for Shopify Plus Migration Services

 - Identify custom customer attributes and historical order data nested in legacy databases.

 - Establish a strategy for handling customer password resets, as Shopify does not import legacy passwords.
+For brands handling complex subscription models, read our guide on Shopify subscription migration and token portability to ensure seamless payment gateway transitions.

 Integration Mapping